-We recommend that the Authority develop a reliable system to ensure that all donors receive an acknowledgment for their contribution in excess of \$250, and a copy is retained in the file as evidence that the acknowledgment was provided to the donor.
+As part of our audit, we noted that the Authority did not provide evidence that a donor verification receipt was issued to an \$8,000 donation received from a donor on October 7, 2015.
+We recommend that the Authority develop a reliable system to ensure that all donors receive an acknowledgement for their contributions in excess of \$250, and a copy is retained in the file as evidence that the acknowledgement was provided to the donor.